Ergodic averages with the Hecke eigenvalue square weights and the Piltz divisor function weights: Propositions for

-where \end{Lemma} \begin{proof} See \cite[Proposition 4.2]{MRT1}.
-The only difference is the range of the summation.
-Since the proof of \cite[Proposition 4.2]{MRT1} is done by partial integration, it is easy to modify the range of the summation. \end{proof} We take $B=3(1-\epsilon), B'=2(1-\epsilon), A=2022.$ Since
+where Note that $P_{v,q}(x)$ is a polynomial of degree $v-1$ in $\log x.$ \end{Lemma} \begin{proof} See \cite[Proposition 4.2]{MRT1}, where the proof is done through partial integration.
+The only modification required for this is adjusting the range of the summation, which can be easily accomplished.